WenjieDu/PyPOTS/docs/index.rst

 If you have any suggestions or want to contribute ideas or share time-series related papers, join us and tell.
 PyPOTS community is open, transparent, and surely friendly.
 Let's work together to build and improve PyPOTS 💪!

-❖ Attention 👀
-^^^^^^^^^^^^^^^
-PyPOTS is currently under developing.
-If you like it and look forward to its growth, **please give PyPOTS a star and watch it to keep you posted on its progress and to let me know that its development is meaningful**.
-If you have any additional questions or have interests in collaboration, please take a look at `my GitHub profile <https://github.com/WenjieDu>`_ and feel free to contact me 🤝.

-Thank you all for your attention! 😃

 .. toctree::